 Leveraging Keyword Search For Paid Ads

-In addition to the above-mentioned targeting capabilities, Pinterest ads allow you to create a campaign on specific keywords.
+In addition to the above-mentioned targeting capabilities, Pinterest ads allow you to create a campaign on your specific keyword list.

 Use the Pinterest Trends Tool